-First grade students take the Naglieri Nonverbal Ability Test.
+First grade students take the Naglieri Nonverbal Ability Test-II.
 This test is administered by the first grade classroom teacher.
 Second grade students complete a Lynchburg City Schools portfolio administered by the second grade classroom teacher.
-Also administered in second grade is the Stanford 10 Achievement Test.
+Also administered in second grade is the Stanford-10 Achievement Test.
 In later years, classroom teachers administer the VA SOL tests, which may be used to determine specific academic aptitude and/or achievement in a content area.
 All standardized test scores, portfolio scores, grades, awards, teacher rating scales, and SOL data are reviewed during the gifted eligibility meeting.
 No single criterion can deny or guarantee access to gifted services.

 The building-level committee, based on their professional judgment, experience, and training, makes the eligibility decisions for students in their building.
-There is no minimum or cut-off score involved in this process.
+There is a minimum or cutoff score available to assist with this process.
 If a student is found ineligible, an Ineligibility Notification form is sent home to the parents/guardians within two weeks of the meeting.
 If the student is found eligible, the committee will also recommend service options for the student.
 This information is sent home in a letter requesting permission to provide gifted services to the student.
-Once this form is signed and returned, the student will receive the recommended services in a timely manner; in-class differentiation and enrichment can begin at once, whereas acceleration to a new grade level in a specific content may need to wait until the end of a semester.
+Once this form is signed and returned, the student will receive the recommended services in a timely manner; in-class differentiation and enrichment can begin at once, whereas acceleration to a new grade level in a specific content or placement in school-based gifted classes may need to wait until the end of a grading period.